Hero Background

 Brisbane sales volume and days on market

-Brisbane recorded a -1.7 per cent fall in sales volumes year on year, a notably different picture from the combined capitals average of +2.9 per cent and the national figure of +4.7 per cent.
-At the same time, homes are selling in 19 days on average, down from 21 days a year ago, suggesting that when buyers do act, they move quickly.
+Brisbane sales volumes fell -2.4 per cent year on year, sitting against a backdrop of combined capitals growth of +1.8 per cent and national growth of +4.1 per cent.
+At the same time, properties are selling in 20 days on average, down from 21 days a year ago.

 Brisbane sales volumeBrisbane days on market